-What the CNE used to look like
+This is what the CNE used to look like in Toronto

 With origins that date back to the late 19th century, the CNE has long been a Toronto fixture.
 Prior to 1879, the fair had traveled throughout the province, but eventually settled where the crowds were after local stakeholders campaigned to make it a permanent city attraction.

 It's almost startling to see just how well attended the Ex was back in the early 20th century.
 One imagines that half the city congregated at the fairgrounds, which remain located north of Lake Shore Blvd. and west of Strachan Ave.

 Back then, the grandstand (later Exhibition Stadium) was a huge draw, featuring horse and motorcycle races, elephant shows, and a dangerous-looking sport called auto polo (which is just what it sounds like).